 There were many accusations leveled at Millan, some of which involved the over-use of force to a point of cruelty.
 Maybe it was the ASPCA that brought him down, others point to different advocacy groups of dog owners that felt Millan was endorsing the use of excessive pressure to dominate the dogs in his pack.
 It didn’t matter, the damage was done.

 Millan said many times that he was “leader of the pack.”
-But I never saw anything on his show that even hinted as excess pressure.
-Sure he snapped his fingers, and maybe nudged a dog or two, but that should not have taken down the Dog Whisperer.
+He was.
+On a personal note, I watched his show constantly and never was there anything that even hinted as excess pressure.
+I’ve seen pressure and dominance used many times with dogs, and, sure, he snapped his fingers, and maybe nudged a dog or two, but that should not have taken down the Dog Whisperer.
 So what did?

 That’s not to suggest that he didn’t offer anything valid or different to TV viewers.
 The fact is I think Milan contributed greatly to the advancement of minorities in television.
 He demonstrated through his unconditional love of some very mis-understood breeds (pit bulls) that dogs of all types can be trained and that no dog is beyond redemption, no matter how mean or aggressive they may appear.

 Now Millan is attempting to pick up the pieces of his career and time will tell if he rise again to the level he had seen before.
-He has several TV shows in the works on various cable channels.
 Surely, his loyal fans think Millan deserves another chance just like the dogs that he rehabilitated.
-What do you think?

 To learn more go to: https://www.petful.com/news/cesar-millan-critics/